TACC/linux_hook/README.md

 `LD_PRELOAD=./hook_open.so python3 ./test/hello.py > 1 ; wc -l 1` <br>
 `LD_PRELOAD=./mini_open.so python3 ./test/hello.py > 2 ; wc -l 2` <br>

+mini_open.so implements the simplest LD_PRELOAD trick to intercept functions.
-You should see file 1 and 2 have different number of lines.
+You should observe file 1 and 2 have different number of lines.
 We can see the hook based on trampoline is more reliable.

 <br>